Interstate River Water Disputes Act: Constitution of Tribunal

-Amendment bills
+Amendments

 A permanent water dispute tribunal, with its members from sitting/retired judges of Supreme Court or High courts (maximum five including chairman and vice chairman) and technical experts (maximum three), is proposed to resolve the growing number of interstate river water disputes expeditiously.
 A tribunal bench shall have one technical expert member and one judicial member with the chairman or vice chairman out of the members of the permanent water dispute tribunal.

-Section 5 (2a) of the amended Act mandated that the tribunal report shall also prescribe for the distribution of water among the states during distress situations arising from a shortage in river water availability.
+Section 5 (2a) of the proposed amendment mandated that the tribunal report shall also prescribe for the distribution of water among the states during distress situations arising from a shortage in river water availability.

 The Union government is contemplating bringing a new act in place of the River Boards Act, 1956 which is presently purely an advisory body of the union government.
 The new bill called "River basin Management Bill" would constitute River Basin Organisations for each interstate river basin with a two-tier structure.
 The lower tier 'Executive Board' of a river basin is represented by various relevant faculties from each riparian state including the union government.
 The top tier called the 'Governing Council' of a river basin will have all chief ministers of riparian states as its members to arrive at unanimous decisions.
 In case of no consensus decision, the dispute would be referred to the tribunal formed under Interstate River Water Disputes Act, 1956.